As a Chaplain of the New Zealand Army, you are appointed to provide ministry to Army personnel (both military and civilian) and their families.

 - Weapon handling

-Armed Forces Chaplains are required to be qualified in theological, military and chaplain specialist matters.
+NZDF Chaplains are required to be qualified in theological, military and chaplain specialist matters.
 To ensure you are qualified to appropriate levels, military and some chaplaincy training will be given in initial, continuation and advanced stages of your career with the NZ Army.

 You will be also be required to maintain links with your own denomination, attending training events, retreats, and annual conferences as appropriate.
 Chaplains may also be required to attend suitable military administration and staff courses during their career.